Mr-Io/c-language-solutions/README.rst

 The solutions are provided in 2 forms and you may be interested in one or both of them:
   * `solutions <https://github.com/Mr-Io/c-language-solutions/tree/master/solutions>`_:
     If you just want to read the code.
-  * `documentation`_: If you want to read the solution in a "book-style" fashion were each exercise and solution is commented, compiled and executed.
+  * `documentation`_: If you want to read the solutions in a "book-style" fashion were each exercise and solution is commented, compiled and executed.
     (work in progress)